Skip to main content

 Requirement for researchers

-UC San Diego researchers working with liquefied gases must complete the "Compressed Gas" hazard control plan (HCP) obtained through the HCP application.
+UC San Diego researchers working with liquefied gases must complete the "Compressed Gas" and "Cryogenic Liquids" hazard control plan (HCP) obtained through the HCP application.
 This HCP must be preapproved by the principal investigator prior to beginning any work with this material.
 Information on this Blink page is supplementary and is not intended to replace the approved HCP.

 Obtain approval before beginning work.